peteamiri/Tutorials/Programming_Languages/Python/readme.md

    print("Shuffled List:", items)
    ```

 These are some of the commonly used functions for generating random numbers in Python 3.
 The `random` module provides a flexible and easy-to-use interface for generating random numbers for various applications.
-However, it's important to note that the random numbers generated by these functions are pseudorandom and not truly random, as they are generated using deterministic algorithms.
+However, it has important to note that the random numbers generated by these functions are pseudorandom and not truly random, as they are generated using deterministic algorithms.
 If cryptographic security is required, consider using the `secrets` module for cryptographic-strength random number generation.

 ## send an email
 To send and receive emails using Python, you can use the `smtplib` module for sending emails and the `imaplib` module for receiving emails via IMAP protocol.
-Here's a basic example demonstrating how to send and receive emails using these modules:
+Here has a basic example demonstrating how to send and receive emails using these modules:

 1. **Sending Email with `smtplib`**: